C-Otto/BitBook/documentation/technical.md

 ### Java 17
 At the time of writing this, Java 17 is the current Java version.
-I picked this version mostly in order to experiment with tool support, whereas features like text blocks are nice additions.
+I picked this version mostly in order to experiment with tool support, whereas features like records and text blocks are nice additions.
 From a technical point of view, Java 11 support shouldn't be too hard to do.
-Due to limitations in tools like Nullaway, I don't use records.
-Hopefully this changes soon!
-(November 2021: worth revisiting!)

 ### Gradle
 The project is split into several subprojects, making use of test fixtures and